 Cueto helps White Sox beat Twins after La Russa steps down

-CHICAGO (AP) — The Chicago White Sox watched manager Tony La Russa announce he was leaving his position, and then beat the Minnesota Twins 3-2 on Monday night behind Johnny Cueto's seven effective innings.
+The Chicago White Sox watched La Russa step down as manager, and then beat the Minnesota Twins 3-2 on Monday night behind Johnny Cueto's seven effective innings.

-La Russa stepped down because of a pair of health issues, punctuating a disappointing season for the Hall of Famer in the same spot where he got his first job as a big league skipper.
+La Russa departed because of a pair of health issues, punctuating a disappointing season for the Hall of Famer in the same spot where he got his first job as a big league manager.
 The White Sox are 80-80 after beginning the year with championship aspirations.

+Cairo played for La Russa before becoming his bench coach in Chicago.
+He took over after La Russa left the club on Aug.
+30.

+"He's my mentor.
+I've learned so much from him," Cairo said.
+"And of course I'm going to keep calling to keep learning.
+But we're going to miss him, for sure."

 La Russa met with his team before announcing the move, and the players joined their former manager for his press conference about the decision.